 If you’re in the digital marketing world, you’ve undoubtedly heard that getting backlinks from other websites is crucial for SEO.
 It’s important to utilise anything that can help to boost your website’s search ranking, so we’ll shed some light on why links are so important and teach you how to build them yourself.

 Why are links important for SEO?

-Now that GDPR is in place, media databases with journalists opted-in contact details are more important than ever for sourcing good quality PR opportunities and contacts.
+Now that GDPR is in place, media databases with opted-in contact details of journalists are more important than ever for sourcing good quality PR opportunities and contacts.
 There are a variety of tools you can pay for, as well as free databases that scrape public email addresses from across the web.

 Looking for more tips on outreach and link building?
 Check out these easy-to-action tips we picked up at Brighton SEO in how to secure links for your website.